top of page

 I imagined the piece in monochrome, like an old photograph: whites, blacks and a range of greys with a subtle bluish tint.

-This reinforced the timeless quality of his presence while still leaving room for my personal visual language, including my facial signature.
+This reinforced the timeless quality of his presence while still leaving room for my personal visual style, including my facial signature.

 Outcome